 What do I like about it and what would other people like about it?

 I liked that this movie made me laugh while also having some entertaining action scenes that somehow combined soccer with martial arts, and I think that other people will like this as well.

-I saw the trailer for this movie years ago at a movie theater and I wanted to see it, but it never was released in movie theaters in the city of LC where I was living at the time so I did not get to watch it until years after its release years ago.
+I saw the trailer for this movie years ago at a movie theater and I wanted to see it, but it was never released in any movie theaters / cinemas in the city of LC, where I was living at the time.